• Skip to main content

 Instructions

 • Make the poppy seed dressing.
-Combine the poppy seeds, 2 tbsp swerve, apple cider vinegar, mustard, salt, and greek yogurt in 1 cup measuring cup and whisk to combine.
+Combine the poppy seeds, 2 tablespoon swerve, apple cider vinegar, mustard, salt, and greek yogurt in 1 cup measuring cup and whisk to combine.
 Pour in the olive oil and whisk vigorously until the dressing is emulsified.
 Taste for seasoning and adjust with additional swerve, salt, or vinegar until the flavor is the right balance of sweet and tart for your taste.

 Creamy keto poppy dressing in a 1 cup measuring cup with a whisk.